Skip to content

 Phase 4: BTP Cloud Foundry Deployment

-Deploy ARC-1 on SAP BTP Cloud Foundry with Docker, connecting to an on-premise SAP system via Cloud Connector and Destination Service.
+Deploy ARC-1 on SAP BTP Cloud Foundry, connecting to an on-premise SAP system via Cloud Connector and Destination Service.
+Two deployment methods are supported: MTA (recommended) and Docker.

 When to Use